-- Parking areas should be provided at the rear of properties.
-These areas may be covered only if they meet all relevant heritage conservation area compose, residential precinct controls and general development controls. - Parking areas, either covered or uncovered, may be provided at the front of properties but only if they meet all relevant heritage conservation area controls, residential precinct controls and general development controls - Parking areas are not to be enclosed by sates, doors or roller shutters during business hours.
-Requirements may be imposed by Courcel in relation to boundary fencing to facilitate vehicular access to parking spaces. - Parking areas to serve medical consulting rooms are to be landscaped in accordance with a landscape plan.
+- Parking areas, other than those provided at the rear of properties, are to be uncovered. - Parking areas are not to be enclosed by gates, doors or roller shutters during business hours.
+Requirements may be imposed by Council in relation to boundary fencing to facilitate vehicular access to parking spaces. - Parking areas to serve medical consulting rooms are to be landscaped in accordance with a landscape plan.
 Applicants should contact Council's Open Space and Trees section to determine appropriate plant species for landscaping purposes.